 Concentration can be defined as the ability to focus your attention on a selected target or purpose.
 In hockey, being able to concentrate if essential to becoming a great player.
 An example of concentration in hockey would be trying to find an area to shoot at to score a goal, or it might be looking for a teammate to pass while being scanned by opposing players.
 The key is to be able to concentrate on a desired area, without letting other distractions get to you.
 Improving concentration can be achieved by working on being able to zone your focus on the task at hand.
 Another trick to increase concentration is to not to overthink or let distractions get to you.
 During games, focus one shift at a time.
 Try to refocus your energy when you get distracted and frustrated during a game because you missed a scoring chance, or during a questionable call by an official.

 Positive mental attitude and belief

 Believing in yourself and being positive can be developed and trained over time.
 By continually giving yourself positive feedback, you will greatly increase self-confidence and self-esteem.
 Try replacing negative self-talk patterns by more positive ones (For example, instead of saying "I couldn’t score a goal on this goaltender if my life depended on it" say "I will find a way to score".
 Try using positive confident goal oriented statements such as "I will, I can, I am going to".
-Also, when visualising, try seeing yourself performing the way you want to (confident, energised, and fully focussed).
+Also, when visualizing, try seeing yourself performing the way you want to (confident, energized, and fully focused).